|Last updated: 26 January 2020

-Sybase ASE is a commercial software product, so the obvious way to get it is to buy it.
-This can be done online at the Sybase E-shop.
-Alternatively, contact your local Sybase office.
+SAP/Sybase ASE is a commercial software product, so the obvious way to get it is to buy it.
+Contact your local SAP/Sybase office for details.

 But maybe you don't want to spend the money for a full ASE production license, but you would like to run ASE -- for example for evaluating ASE, for development, or for preparing yourself for an ASE certification exam.
 There are a number of options to get a free copy of ASE, as outlined below.

 Note that it is legally not allowed to run production systems on these free versions of ASE, except for the Express Edition.

 Before you can run ASE, you'll need to have the full ASE base product installed.
 To get a free copy, these are your options (NB: the links below were updated in August 2014 to point to the new locations at sap.com):